 Internship Opportunities at the Cleveland U.S. Export Assistance Center

 We accept applications on a continual basis throughout the year.
 Internships are normally available for the summer, fall and spring semesters.
-The application deadline for Spring 2014 internships is December 6, 2013.
+The application deadline for Summer 2014 internships is April 7, 2014.

 The Commercial Service Internship Experience

 As part of the Commercial Service internship program for the U.S. Department of Commerce, an intern will work closely with International Trade Specialists.
 An intern's role is to help International Trade Specialists to develop and prepare market research, match local companies with international opportunities, and answer export-related questions from a wide variety of sources.
 Additionally, an intern gains a familiarity with export finance, marketing, cultural issues, and rigorous analyses in a fast-paced, real-world setting.
 Here at the Cleveland U.S. Export Assistance Center, an intern will come to have a solid understanding of the